FelicianoAnthony/summry-api/README.md

     - called by service of a similar name

 11. ./Services
-    - called by a controller with similar name and calls repository by similar name
+    - called by a controller of a similar name and calls repository of a similar name
     - business logic resides here